Gisela Kahn Gresser: Chess career

 She was (with Karff) one of the first three female chess players in the United States, and one of the first seventeen players in the world, to be awarded the title of Woman International Master in 1950 when FIDE created official titles.
 She was also the first woman to be inducted into the U.S. Chess Hall of Fame, which happened in 1992.

 Personal life

-Gresser studied classics at Radcliffe.
+Gresser was born in Detroit and studied classics at Radcliffe.
 She won a prestigious Charles Elliott Norton fellowship, which she used to continue her studies at the American School of Classical Studies in Athens, Greece.
 In 1927, she returned to New York, where she married William Gresser, a New York City attorney and musicologist, who died in 1982.
 She was a housewife, and raised their two sons, Ion and Julian.
 Gresser was an accomplished painter and musician, as well as a classical scholar.
 She went on safari many times, even in her eighties.